 Are you ready for some football?

 The NFL is more than just wacky Super Bowl commercials, though you wouldn’t know it given how little coverage the sport gets on Australian TV.
-During the 2016-2017 season, just three games a week made it to free-to-air TV courtesy of 7mate, leaving Aussies high and dry when it came to the dozen other matches played every round.
-Foxtel wasn't much better, broadcasting three games a week plus the weekly football wrap-up show NFL RedZone.
+Just three games a week make it to free-to-air TV courtesy of 7mate, leaving Aussies high and dry when it comes to the dozen other matches played every round.
+Foxtel isn't much better, broadcasting three games a week plus the weekly football wrap-up show NFL RedZone.

 Download the NFL app from iTunes Store

 From trending videos on NFL Now to replays of every game with NFL Game Pass (subscription required), NFL Mobile is packed with more video than ever.View details

 To unlock access to all the features NFL Game Pass has to offer you will need to purchase a Season Plus subscription.
 It costs $109.99 or $22.99 for a single week.
 Alternatively, you can get a Follow Your Team subscription to watch 20 pre-season and regular season games of your favorite team live or on-demand for $69.99.
 Or, you can opt for a Season Catch Up Pass to watch all 256 regular season games on-demand.
 Which ever way you go, a free seven-day trial is available for new clients.

 What devices are compatible with NFL Game Pass?

 You can stream NFL Game Pass on the vast majority of modern Internet-capable devices, though certain ones do come with a few restrictions.